The 3 Best Tradeline Companies

 Tradelines can influence both your credit limit and your credit utilization rate, but they do so in different ways.

 Some people buy tradelines in an effort to qualify for a higher credit limit.
 However, this isn't always a good strategy.

 The reason is that banks generally focus on your income when deciding whether to increase your credit limit.
-While a tradeline can temporarily boost your credit score, the bank is probably more interested in your income — which is something a tradeline can't help.
+While a tradeline can temporarily improve your credit history, the bank is probably more interested in your income — which is something a tradeline can't help.

 If you're considering buying tradelines to improve your credit utilization ratio, however, you'll probably see better results.

-Keep in mind, though, that tradelines are designed as a short-term boost for your score.
-For example, if you need to improve your credit utilization to qualify for a mortgage, buying a tradeline could be an effective strategy for bumping up your score while you apply for home loans.
+Keep in mind, though, that tradelines are designed as a short-term boost for your credit history.
+For example, if you need to improve your credit utilization to qualify for a mortgage, buying a tradeline could be an effective strategy for bumping up your history while you apply for home loans.

 Authorized Users: Is Piggybacking Credit Still Effective?